 |English Language School in Sydney (ELSIS)- EAP 2 (advanced)||B grade|

 If you have completed a qualification where English was the primary language of instruction, you may be eligible for an English language exemption.
 Check our Guide to English Language Requirements to find out if you qualify.

-Students who do not meet the English language requirements may choose to undertake an intensive English course at the English Language School in Sydney (ELSIS).
+Students who don't meet the English language requirements may choose to undertake an intensive English course at the English Language School in Sydney (ELSIS).

-Entry into an undergraduate course (e.g. bachelor degree) generally requires you to have completed:
+Entry into the Bachelor of Business requires you to have completed: